biril/jasq/README.md

 });
 ```

-Define the test suite by invoking the Jasq-version of `describe`.
-This accepts the module name
-as an additional parameter:
+Define the test suite by invoking `describe`, passing the module name as an additional parameter:

 ```javascript
 require(["jasq"], function () {